Encinitas Ranch Recycled Water Project

 A San Elijo Joint Powers Authority Led Project

-The Encinitas Ranch Recycled Water Project is bringing locally produced recycled water to irrigate the community’s shared landscaping, parks, and trails.
-Once complete, the project will eliminate the need to use potable water for irrigation, providing a drought-resistant and cost-effective water source to maintain and even enhance common areas, even in times of drought.
+The Encinitas Ranch Recycled Water Project is brining locally produced recycled water to irrigate the community’s shared landscaping, parks, and trails.
+The project eliminates the need to use potable water for irrigation, providing a drought-resistant and cost-effective water source to maintain and enhance common areas, even in times of drought.

-This project is primarily funded by a grant from the State of California and by SEJPA, with contributions from Encinitas Ranch Community Association, Fox Point Farms, and the City of Encinitas.
+This project was primarily funded by a grant from the State of California and by SEJPA, with contributions from Encinitas Ranch Community Association, Fox Point Farms, and the City of Encinitas.

-Purified recycled water will enhance landscaping, trails, and agriculture.
+Purified recycled water enhances landscaping, trail, and agriculture.

-The costs of recycled water is 20 percent less than using potable water, and will allow for continued investment in community landscaping in future years.
+The costs of recycled water is 20 percent less than using potable water, and allows for continued investment in community landscaping in future years..

 Local, Safe & Sustainable